mozilla/protocol/README.md

 # Protocol

-A modular design system for Mozilla websites.
+Protocol is a design system for Mozilla and Firefox websites.
+It establishes a common design language, provides reusable coded components, and outlines high level guidelines for content and accessibility.

 https://protocol.mozilla.org/

+Protocol is still an evolving project.
+It is used primarily by the Mozilla Websites Marketing team, as the front-end for [https://www.mozilla.org](https://www.mozilla.org).
+The long term aim is a design system that can be used by anyone at Mozilla to build an on-brand website.

-Protocol is in an *early stage of development* and likely to change a lot in the near future.
-If you're interested in using it on your project, let us know and we can help you.
+If you're interested in using Protocol in your project, let us know and we can help you.
+You can find us in #protocol-design-system on Mozilla’s Slack (for Mozillians) or [file an issue on GitHub](https://github.com/mozilla/protocol/issues).</p>

 ![Current npm package version.](https://img.shields.io/npm/v/@mozilla-protocol/core)
 ![Total downloads on npm.](https://img.shields.io/npm/dt/@mozilla-protocol/core)